AbrarAlzubaidi/learnPHP/notes/string_functions.md

 echo $s ; //lukas,lukas@example.com,+978541263
 ```

-## Split String
+## `str_split()`
 ### what is it ??
-similar of explode function. convert a string to an array. each element inside the array is a singl character.
+similar of explode function. convert a string to an array. each element inside the array is a single character.
 ### Syntax
 `str_split(string $string, int $length = 1)`